 Lois Curfman McInnes is a senior computational scientist in the Mathematics and Computer Science Division of Argonne National Laboratory.
-Her research focuses on numerical algorithms and software for the parallel solution of large-scale scientific applications involving nonlinear partial differential equations in the PETSc library.
-Lois leads work on mathematical libraries in the DOE Exascale Computing Project (ECP).
-Lois also co-leads the multi-institutional IDEAS productivity project (https://ideas-productivity.org), whose members are catalysts for engaging the community to understand productivity bottlenecks and to improve both developer productivity and software sustainability, as key aspects of increasing overall scientific productivity.
-During 2014-2018 Lois led community collaboration on the Extreme-scale Scientific Software Development Kit (xSDK), which is working toward a software ecosystem for high-performance numerical libraries developed by diverse, independent teams throughout the high-performance computing community.
+Her work focuses on high-performance computational science and engineering, with emphasis on scalable numerical libraries and community collaboration toward productive and sustainable software ecosystems.
+Lois has developed numerical algorithms and software for the parallel solution of large-scale scientific applications involving nonlinear partial differential equations and related optimization problems in the PETSc/TAO libraries.
+Lois serves as Deputy Director of Software Technology in the DOE Exascale Computing Project (ECP).
+She also co-leads the multi-institutional IDEAS project, whose members are partnering with the community to improve software productivity and sustainability as a key aspect of advancing overall scientific productivity.

-Lois was named a SIAM Fellow in 2017.
+Lois is a SIAM Fellow.
 She won the 2015 SIAM/ACM Prize in Computational Science and Engineering and received an R&D 100 Award in 2009 (with collaborators); she also won an E.O.
 Lawrence Award in 2011 (joint with Barry Smith) for outstanding contributions in research and development supporting DOE and its missions.
-She received a Ph.D. in Applied Mathematics from the University of Virginia in 1993 and a B.S. in Mathematics and Physics from Muhlenberg College in 1988.
+She received a Ph.D. in Applied Mathematics from the University of Virginia and a B.S. in Mathematics and Physics from Muhlenberg College.